 Start by asking yourself,

 If you have tried your best to solve the problem on your own, it’s time to ask for help.
 The best way to ask questions is to contextualize your question and explain your process for the person you are asking.
 Point to exactly where you went awry, what you think went wrong, and what you did to fix it.
-For a more detailed breakdown of how to ask good questions about your code, take a look at this article.

 Having a support system will not only make you a better worker; it will also make you a more fulfilled person as well.
 Having people at your side for aid, advice, or even just a listening ear can transform your work environment.
 Professional mentorship relationships create a space for you to engage with professional expertise in your field.